Double Bonding

 […] In the case of machines having rated voltages greater than AC 50 V or DC 120 V, but not exceeding AC 1 000 V or DC 1 500 V, the terminal for the earthing conductor shall be situated in the vicinity of the terminals for the line conductors, being placed in the terminal box, if one is provided.
 Machines having rated outputs in excess of 100 kW (or kVA) shall have in addition an earthing terminal fitted on the frame.

-The reason is to make it easier to connect a bonding cable, or, if the user wants, to create a second fault loop.
+The reason is to make it easier to connect a PE cable, or, if the user wants, to create a second fault loop.
 However, neither IEC 60364-4-41 nor IEC 60204-1 require that second fault loop.

 Conclusion